 “When I played Brahms with Casals in the early years, I bickered with him a little about the tempos, which I often wanted to take faster.
 Later, I realized that he was right.
 Brahms’ music needs to take its time in order to live – you don’t gain anything by rushing when it’s not necessary.
 Last summer, in Marlboro, I was very happy to pass on this experience to talented young musicians by playing this Trio together with them.”

 Brahms.
 Concerto No. 2 in B flat major Op.
 83, first movement (Allegro ma non troppo).
 Eugene Istomin, Philadelphia Orchestra, Eugene Ormandy.
 Recorded by Columbia in February 1965.

 Brahms.
 Variations on a Theme by Handel Op.
 24. Eugene Istomin.
 Studio recording in 1974.

 Brahms.
 Piano Quartet No. 2 in A major Op.
 26, the first two movements.
 Eugene Istomin, piano.
 Members of the Budapest Quartet (Joseph Roisman, violin; Boris Kroyt, viola; Mischa Schneider, cello.
 Live recording at the Library of Congress on November 7, 1958.

 Brahms.
-Trio No. 1 in B major Op.
-8. Eugene Istomin, Isaac Stern, Leonard Rose.
-Filmed by the French television in 1974.
+Trio No. 2 in C major Op.
+87. Eugene Istomin, Isaac Stern, Leonard Rose.
+Filmed by the French Television in 1974.